uItimatech/CSV-Link-search-engine/README.md

 A simple search engine to go through thousands of links, such as uptobox links, of a csv sheet in no time with multiple useful features.

 **Requirements:**
--Python 3
+\n-Python 3

 **How to use**
--Place your .csv files inside the 'link sheets' folder -Run LSE.py to use the script (instructions inside)
+\n-Place your .csv files inside the 'link sheets' folder
+\n-Run LSE.py to use the script (instructions inside)